 Using proprietary Australian Taxation Office (ATO) data, this study examines audit pricing, service bundling and independence issues in the self-managed superannuation fund (SMSF) sector, the fastest growing and largest segment of the Australian $2 trillion retirement savings industry.
 We consider the impact of partner-level scale effects for a large sample of SMSF audits for the three years to June 2010.
 After controlling for factors known to determine audit fees, we find evidence of fee discounting by partners with large client portfolios.
 However, when the dependent variable is redefined to the total 'bundle' of services (including audit and non-audit fees), the firms of partners with larger client portfolios are shown to earn bundling fee premiums.
 This finding suggests industry specialists price strategically using audits as a conduit to supply higher margin non-audit services (NAS) to clients with more resources.
 Last, we find no evidence the supply of NAS impairs auditor independence, alleviating joint supply concerns raised in the Cooper Review.

-Feigin, A, Ferguson, AC, Grosse, M & Scott, T 2016, 'Evidence on why firms use different disclosure outlets: Purchased analyst research, investor presentations and Open Briefings', Accounting Research Journal, vol. 29, no. 3, pp. 274-291.View/Download from: UTS OPUS or Publisher's site
+Feigin, A, Ferguson, AC, Grosse, M & Scott, T 2016, 'Evidence on why firms use different disclosure outlets: Purchased analyst research, investor presentations and Open Briefings', Accounting Research Journal, vol. 29, no. 3, pp. 274-291.View/Download from: Publisher's site

-Ferguson, A & Scott, T 2016, 'The determinants and market reaction to Open Briefings: an investor relations option and evidence on the effectiveness of disclosure', Accounting & Finance, vol. 56, no. 3, pp. 803-843.View/Download from: UTS OPUS or Publisher's site
+Ferguson, A & Scott, T 2016, 'The determinants and market reaction to Open Briefings: an investor relations option and evidence on the effectiveness of disclosure', Accounting & Finance, vol. 56, no. 3, pp. 803-843.View/Download from: Publisher's site

 Open Briefings are market announcements styled as question and answer transcripts from a mock analyst interview and run by Orient Capital, an investor relations consultant.
 We found that Open Briefings are used by both growth and mature firms, and that Open Briefings are significant market events at both the daily and intraday level.
 In addition, the positive abnormal return does not soon reverse, suggesting Open Briefings are used by investors.
 We contribute to the existing literature by finding a stronger market reaction for firms with greater incentives to increase market awareness.